Alex's Stuff

 So, after a round of polishing the whole thing, I tied it back together and soldered it!

 After together, I did a bit more polishing and another bath to get any residual soldering residue or polishing compound.
 The bell tail moved enough that it no longer lined up with one of the braces, so that's where the string contraption comes in - I have a cloth spacer that provides structural support, and the string holds it together.
-This wasn't supposed to be permanent, as I could move the brace to fit, but I wanted to make sure the horn works before doing this.
+This wasn't supposed to be permanent, as I could move the brace to fit, but I wanted to make sure the horn works before more permantly soldering it together.
 I also whipped together a quick leather handguard, as some of the old solder had melted onto the wrong place, and I didn't want to have extended exposure to lead.

 So, this is more or less the final product: